Marifé de Triana: Career

 At age 20, she finished works of copla and was featured in films between 1957 and 1958, 1959 with Canto para ti.
 She was a pioneer film star in folklore films doing work that later was copied by other singers.
 In the 1960s she performed many festivals in much success in the theaters of Madrid, Lara, Princess Beatrice, Princess Elizabeth, Cervantes, Seville, Barcelona and all of Spain.

-During the first half of the twentieth century, she mainly worked in theater, on lyrical spectacles alongside Spanish singers such as El principe Gitano, Juana Reina, Pepe Mairena and La niña de los Peines.
+During the first half of the twentieth century, she mainly worked in theater, on lyrical spectacles alongside Spanish singers such as El Príncipe Gitano, Juana Reina, Pepe Mairena and La niña de los Peines.
 She starred in Spanish and some European co-productions.
 She worked actors including Carmen Sevilla, Ángel de Andrés, Tony Leblanc, Manuel Alexandre and Conrado San Martín.

+She recorded with Columbia Gramophone UK from 1958 to 1978.
 She was a singer well known for her drama, while singing songs known as the sand tower, The Death of Queen Mercedes and other songs of her repertoire also known.

 During the 1990s she presented the radio program Lo que yo más quiero, on Canal Sur 2 Radio.
 On July 24, 2009, a tribute event was held, consisting of a play in the street in Triana and a Copla Contest that bore her name.
 She premiered a song called "Ay, Marifé".
 It was interpreted by Sevillian singer Cristina Crespo and composed by Francisco Miguel Alegre, Juan Eduardo Peso and David Díaz.